-With Google making page speed a part of their ranking factor for mobile searches and the sobering reality that 40% of people abandon a website that takes more than 3 seconds to load, the page load speed of your blog is critical to getting more traffic and boosting revenue.
+The page load speed of your blog is critical to getting more traffic and boosting revenue, as Google has made page speed a part of their ranking factor for mobile searches, along with the fact that a sobering reality of 40% of people abandon a website that takes more than 3 seconds to load,

 In this guide, I’m going to show you step by step what I did to make my blog load in 1 second.